stareginio/myfirstreact/README.md

-# Getting Started with myfirstreac
+# Getting Started with myfirstreact

-This project is about the first reac of the Sophie.
+This project is about the first react of the Sophie.
 You will see snails.

-### snail
+### snails

-All hail the snail.
+All hail the snails.